domi413/vhdl-fmt/README.md

 - `clang` (`clang`, `clang-format`, `clang-tidy`)
 - `cmake`
 - `conan`
-- `germesi`
+- `gersemi`
 - `ninja`

 **NOTE:**

 - `clang` version 20 is required.
 This might not be the latest version on some Linux distributions.
-- `germesi` and `clang-format` are not strictly required for development, but the CI pipeline will fail if files are not formatted correctly.
+- `gersemi` and `clang-format` are not strictly required for development, but the CI pipeline will fail if files are not formatted correctly.